Jira to Jira Integration: The Comprehensive Guide to Jira Sync in 2024

 Continue with the Advanced Script Mode

 If you want to customize your Jira sync how you want, then the Script mode is your way to go.
 It uses the Groovy scripting engine, which allows for utmost control over your data exchange.
+You can also use AI with this mode.

 The methods offered on the wizard here are the same as I’ll cover in later sections, so you can mostly just accept the defaults when installing Exalate.